glgerard/cloud-mdbn/doc/HOWTO.md

     cd ..
     python src/main.py -c config/ov_config_2_1.json -l -v

-At the end of the run (it might take 1 hour or more depending on your hardware configuration) this will produce the following structure
+At the end of the 5 runs which take about 40 minutes to complete on a i5-4690K CPU with a GeForce 1070 GPU, you will get the following content in the directory `MDBN_run`

     MDBN_run/
     └── OV_Batch_c714f750448bae901740f8f2866f36ea